Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-// Individual Role Spawn Weights ttt_hypnotist_spawn_weight                  1       // The weight assigned to spawning the hypnotist ttt_impersonator_spawn_weight               1       // The weight assigned to spawning the impersonator ttt_glitch_spawn_weight                     1       // The weight assigned to spawning the glitch ttt_phantom_spawn_weight                    1       // The weight assigned to spawning the phantom ttt_revenger_spawn_weight                   1       // The weight assigned to spawning the revenger
+// Individual Role Spawn Weights ttt_hypnotist_spawn_weight                  1       // The weight assigned to spawning the hypnotist ttt_impersonator_spawn_weight               1       // The weight assigned to spawning the impersonator ttt_assassin_spawn_weight                   1       // The weight assigned to spawning the assassin ttt_glitch_spawn_weight                     1       // The weight assigned to spawning the glitch ttt_phantom_spawn_weight                    1       // The weight assigned to spawning the phantom ttt_revenger_spawn_weight                   1       // The weight assigned to spawning the revenger